 - 5.4.2.
 The connexional principle which "witnesses to a mutuality and interdependence which derive from the participation of all Christians through Christ in the very life of God"63 has always been intrinsic to Methodism.
-Members of the Methodists Church understand themselves as all-are related to each other at every level of the Church.
+Members of the Methodists Church understand themselves as all are related to each other at every level of the Church.
 No Local Church (or other Methodist group) is an autonomous unit complete in itself but is linked to others in the Connexion and dependent on the whole.
 Just as Wesley's preachers were itinerant, available to be sent where needed, so Methodism's ordained ministers are at the disposal of the whole Connexion.
 Connexionalism helps point up priorities of mission and service in all parts of the Methodist Church, whilst giving Circuits and Districts the greatest possible degrees of autonomy to engage in God's mission in their local context in the best possible way.64 Connexionalism shapes the Methodist understanding of authority and governance.
-At each level, authority is given to bodies that represent and serve local Christian communities, with the Church's presbyters having a "principal and directing part" in the structures of decision-making, but it is the whole people of God who make decisions through the Church's relevant bodies.
+At each level, authority is given to bodies that represent and serve local Christian communities, with the Church's presbyters having a "principal and directing part"65 in the structures of decision-making, but it is the whole people of God who make decisions through the Church's relevant bodies.
 Supreme authority resides in the Conference.
 A Church that is ordered according to the connexional principle pays attention to the mission priorities not just in each area of its life but across a range of contexts, and deploys its resources where they are most needed. - 5.4.3.
 This ordering emerged from the 'missionary' situation of the 18th century, a pragmatic response to enable the effective witness of the Church in the world.
 Thus there has been a continuing emphasis on deploying resources according to the missionary needs of the Church and Methodism has been pragmatic in its approach to questions of church structure.
 The Methodist Church has, at different times, adapted its structures to respond to new situations and opportunities, and regards this flexibility in itself as an important principle alongside underlying principles of interdependence and relatedness and small-group fellowship and discipline.66 - 5.5.
 Just as the ministry of the whole people of God is representative of the continuing ministry of Jesus Christ, so the pattern of representation is replicated within the life of the Church.
+The ordained have a distinct representative role, which is explored further in section 7.4, but those who are appointed to offices, roles and specific tasks also represent the Body of Christ in particular ways.